-1. Negotiations for the possible reappointment for the following fall of faculty members in active service or on leave-of-absence and not on terminal appointment should be begun and completed as early as possible in the academic year.
-A faculty member who has been approached with regard to

-- another position should inform the appropriate officers of his/her institution when such negotiations are in progress.
+- 1. Negotiations for the possible reappointment for the following fall of faculty members in active service or on leave-of-absence and not on terminal appointment should be begun and completed as early as possible in the academic year.
+A faculty member who has been approached with regard to another position should inform the appropriate officers of his/her institution when such negotiations are in progress.
 The conclusion of a binding agreement for the faculty member to accept an appointment elsewhere should always be followed by prompt notice to his/her present employer. - 2.
 UUP Contract 2007-2011, §32.2 "Employees who intend to leave the employ of the University shall give 30 days' notice to the president or designee." - 3.
 Should a faculty member fail to follow the policy stated above, the administration of the College may be expected to express its concern in appropriate ways both to the hiring institution and to the faculty member involved.

-220.09 EMERITUS FACULTY PRIVILEGES
+220.09 EMERITUS FACULTY AND PROFESSIONAL STAFF

-Members of the University faculty who retire in good standing shall be entitled to append the term "emeritus" to the title of their academic or administrative post after the time of retirement (Policies of the Board of Trustees, 1998, XV, Title D).
+Members of the University faculty who retire in good standing in accordance with the provisions of Title B or C of this Article shall be entitled to append the term "Emeritus" or "emerita" to the title of their academic or administrative post after the time of retirement (Policies of the Board of Trustees, 2006, XV, Title D).